 Following the completion of her internship in June 2009, Dr. Yates made the decision to return to her hometown of Indianapolis and begin her own mobile equine veterinary practice.
 In addition to providing veterinary services in central Indiana, Dr. Yates also regularly travels to shows in the Midwest to both compete and act as a competition veterinarian.
 She currently competes in both 3 day eventing and the amateur jumper divisions, while the rest of the family continues to concentrate on the AQHA circuit.

 Dr. Yates has worked the 4* Kentucky 3 Day Event since 2006, as well as the North American Junior and Young Rider Championships from 2011-2013.
 Dr. Yates is currently pursuing FEI certification in the disciplines of driving, eventing, and reining.
-She and her husband, Eric, live on the south side of Indianapolis with their two young daughters.
+She and her husband, Eric, live on the south side of Indianapolis with their three young daughters.

 Indiana, Illinois, Florida, Kentucky